Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: Introduction

 This paper is organised as follows.
-We start with the Bogolubov-de Gennes mean-field description of a one-dimensional nanowire Josephson junction (SNS).
+We start with the Bogoliubov-de Gennes mean-field description of a one-dimensional nanowire Josephson junction (SNS).
 In Sec.~\ref{sec:Model}, we describe the junction in a tight-binding model and outline the key aspects of the NEGF formalism.
 The details of this formalism have been relegated to Appendix~\ref{sec:app}.
-Employing the NEGF formalism, we compute the Andreev Bound State (ABS) spectrum and Current-Phase-Relationship (CPR) for this junction.
-Previous work almost exclusively focused on the Andreev Approximation regime, which assumes the chemical potential of the nanowire ($\mu$) to be much larger than the superconducting order parameter ($\Delta_0$), i.e, $\mu \gg \Delta_0$.
+Employing the NEGF formalism, we compute the Andreev bound state (ABS) spectrum and current phase relationship (CPR) for this junction.
+Previous work almost exclusively focused on the Andreev approximation regime, which assumes the chemical potential of the nanowire ($\mu$) to be much larger than the superconducting order parameter ($\Delta_0$), i.e., $\mu \gg \Delta_0$\cite{BeenakkerReview,Bagwell,Kulik,BTK}.
 We go beyond this Andreev approximation limit and investigate the bound states which anti-cross at a superconducting phase difference of $\pi$ between the leads.
-In Sec.~\ref{sec:radialconf} we model three-dimensional Josephson junctions with transverse angular momentum subbands.
+This anti-crossing in the ABS is further analyzed in Appendix~\ref{sec:BeyondAA}.
+In Sec.~\ref{sec:radialconf}, we model three-dimensional Josephson junctions in a discrete lattice tight-binding model (Fig.~\ref{fig:SNS_3d}).
 The radial confinement gives rise to transverse angular momentum subbands which pick up characteristic phases in a magnetic field.
 Section~\ref{sec:labelling} details the procedure we follow to label these angular momentum subbands.
 In Sec.~\ref{sec:oscillations}, we reproduce the critical supercurrent oscillations in the presence of an axial magnetic field.
 Our results confirm these observed oscillations to be arising from the interference between orbital channels of the junction.
-With the aim of gaining a thorough understanding of the experiments, we consider scattering processes in the nanowire and study the effect of an onsite disorder potential, gate voltage fluctuations and phase-breaking processes on the critical current oscillations.
+With the aim of gaining a thorough understanding of the experiments, we consider scattering processes in the nanowire and study the effect of disorder, gate voltage fluctuations, and phase-breaking processes on the critical current oscillations.